'Hope 4 Autism' founders named parade marshals

 Toys 4 Hope was started by Harmon’s youngest son who sells toys and snacks inside Dress 2 Impress to help fund Hope 4 Autism.

-Autos 4 Autism holds an annual car show in Farmington and a drag race in Bonne Terre to raise funds for the organization.
+Autos 4 Autism holds an annual car show in Farmington and a drag race in Bonne Terre to raise money for the organization.

 Another featured event is the “Inspiration on the Runway” which is held each year in September.
 Clients, interns, donors, sponsors and customers dress in clothing from the Dress 2 Impress Shop and walk down the runway showing off the “fashions” available from the store.
 There is a dinner and Hope 4 Autism shares their mission with the audience.